Mansourx/Online-Photos-Galary/README.md

 # Online-Photos-Galary
-An online Glaray that fitche Images from image API and Displays them on a grid Recycler view
+An online Glaray that fitche Images from image API and Displays them on a grid Recycler view.

 <img src="images/GalartScreenShoot1.png" width=350>